 7. Do you see a positive career growth in the organization?

 If employees feel their career is in tandem with the organization’s growth plan, they feel satisfied and in turn, their level of engagement is always high.
 A promising career path is a good enough reason for an employee to stay engaged and stay put in the organization.

-8. I am provided the right training if any new system/tool/software is introduced.
+8. Are you provided with the right training if any new system/tool/software is introduced?